Dragonslayer (1981 film): Plot

-When the lottery begins anew to placate it, Elspeth rigs the draw so that only her name can be chosen.
+When the lottery begins anew to placate the dragon, Elspeth rigs the draw so that only her name can be chosen.
 Desperate, Casiodorus returns the amulet to Galen so that he might save Elspeth.
-Galen uses the amulet to enchant a spear (forged by Valerian's father and dubbed Sicarius Dracorum, or "Dragonslayer") with the ability to pierce Vermithrax's armored hide.
-Valerian gathers molted dragon scales to create a shield for Galen.
-Valerian laments that, her disguise now blown, she will be eligible for the lottery since she is still a virgin.
-Galen admits that he has fallen in love with her, and the two kiss.

-To rescue Elspeth, Galen fights and kills Tyrian.
-Elspeth, however, wants to make amends for all the girls whose names have been chosen in the past; she descends into Vermithrax's cave and dies.
+To rescue Elspeth, Galen arms himself with a fireproof shield made from Vermithrax's shed scales and a magically enchanted spear called Sicarius Dracorum.
+While attempting to save Elspeth, he fights and kills Tyrian.
+Elspeth, however, descends into Vermithrax's cave, wanting to make amends for her prior exclusion from the lottery.
 Galen follows her and finds young dragons feasting on her corpse.
 He slays them and goes on to find Vermithrax resting within an underground lake of fire.
-He wounds Vermithrax, but the spear's shaft is broken in the battle.
-Only Valerian's shield saves him from incineration.
+He wounds Vermithrax, but the spear's shaft is broken in the battle and only his shield saves him from incineration.

-After his failure to kill Vermithrax, Valerian convinces Galen to leave Swanscombe with her.
-As both prepare to depart, the amulet gives Galen a vision of the "burning water" within Vermithrax's cave.
+Valerian convinces Galen to leave Swanscombe with her; as they prepare to depart, the amulet gives Galen a vision of the "burning water" within Vermithrax's cave.
 Galen realizes that Ulrich planned his own death and cremation, being too old and frail to make the journey himself.

-Galen returns to the cave and spreads the ashes over the fiery lake.
-Ulrich is resurrected.
-He reveals that his time is short, and that Galen must destroy the amulet "when the time is right".
+Galen returns to the cave and spreads the ashes over the fiery lake, thus resurrecting Ulrich.
+The old sorcerer reveals that his time is short, and that Galen must destroy the amulet "when the time is right".
 Ulrich then transports himself to a mountaintop, summons a storm and confronts Vermithrax.
-After a battle, Vermithrax snatches Ulrich and flies away with him.
-Cued by Ulrich, Galen crushes the amulet with a rock.
-Ulrich's body explodes and kills Vermithrax, which falls from the sky.
+In the ensuing battle, Vermithrax snatches Ulrich and flies away with him.
+Cued by Ulrich, Galen crushes the amulet with a rock, causing the sorcerer's body to explode and kill Vermithrax, which falls from the sky.

-Casiodorus arrives and drives a sword into Vermithrax's carcass to claim the glory for himself while the villagers led by Greil claim God as their hero.
-While leaving Urland with Valerian, Galen confesses that he misses both Ulrich and the amulet.
-He says, "I just wish we had a horse."
+Casiodorus arrives and drives a sword into Vermithrax's carcass to claim the glory for himself while the villagers, newly converted to Christianity, claim God as their hero.
+While leaving Urland with Valerian, Galen confesses that he misses both Ulrich and the amulet, and regrets not having a horse.
 A white horse then appears, insinuating that the amulet's power is now within Galen.
 The couple mounts the horse and ride away.